SNAP Benefits in Colorado: How to Apply and Qualify

 What is an EBT Card and How to Use it?

 Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card each month.
-Think of it like a debit card specifically for your food benefits.
-It makes buying groceries simple and discreet.
+This card works just like a debit card.
+At an approved store, you simply swipe or insert your card and enter your Personal Identification Number (PIN) to pay for your items.

 What Can You Buy with SNAP Benefits?